lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 **Rectilinear Grid**

 The rectilinear grid dataset is a collection of points and cells arranged on a regular lattice.
-The rows, columns, and planes of the lattice are parallel to the global $x-y-z$ coordinate system.
+The rows, columns, and planes of the lattice are parallel to the global _x-y-z_ coordinate system.
 While the topology of the dataset is regular, the geometry is only partially regular.
 That is, the points are aligned along the coordinate axis, but the spacing between points may vary.

 Like the image dataset, rectilinear grids consist of pixels (2D) or voxels (3D).
 The topology is represented implicitly by specifying grid dimensions.
 The geometry is represented by maintaining a list of separate x, y, and z coordinates.
 To obtain the coordinates of a particular point, values from each of the three lists must be appropriately combined.